Tron-Burgundy/Ovo-Power-Move-Calculator/README.md

 A one-click version of the [Monthly peak usage calculator bookmark](https://github.com/Tron-Burgundy/Ovo-Power-Move-Calculator/blob/main/ovo-ONE-CLICK-monthly-calc-bookmarklet.txt) is linked to here that has bank holiday info baked in.

-Note that you can't get calculations earlier than June 23 or later than November 2024.
-I'll more than likely update it before then to account for peak time changes.
+Note that you can't get calculations earlier than June 24 or later than 1st Jan 2025.
+I'll update as changes happen.

 To use any of these calculators copy the text and **paste that into a browser bookmark**, sign into your Ovo account and then click the bookmark.